Skip to main content

 1. Fork the kubernetes-sigs/krew-index repository to your GitHub account or organization.

-2. Set manifests_repo.owner and manifests_repo.name to point to your fork.
+2. Set repository.owner and repository.name to point to your fork; configure the PR target with repository.pull_request.base.

-3. Anodizer will clone the fork, write the manifest into the plugins/ directory, commit to a versioned branch (<name>-v<version>), push, and open a pull request against the upstream krew-index.
+3. Anodizer clones the fork, writes the manifest into the plugins/ directory, commits to a versioned branch (<name>-v<version>), pushes, and opens a pull request against the upstream krew-index.

 krew: